Fast battleship: Early dreadnoughts

-Fisher was again rebuffed in 1909 over the first of the 13.5-in-gunned "super-dreadnoughts", the Orion class; of the two alternative designs considered, one of 21 kn and the other of 23 kn, the Board of Admiralty selected the slower and cheaper design.
-Fisher had his dissent recorded in the board minutes, complaining that "we should not be outclassed in any type of ship".
+Fisher was again rebuffed in 1909 over the first of the "super-dreadnoughts", the Orion class; of the two alternative designs considered, one of 21 kn and the other of 23 kn, the Board of Admiralty selected the slower and cheaper design.
+Fisher had his dissent recorded in the board minutes, complaining "we should not be outclassed in any type of ship".